What Does the Bible Say About Sleeping Too Much?

 The Book of Proverbs contains the most direct references to sleeping too much.
 It often contrasts the sluggard (a lazy person) with the diligent individual.
 For example, Proverbs 6:9-11 asks, “How long will you lie there, you sluggard?
 When will you get up from your sleep?
 A little sleep, a little slumber, a little folding of the hands to rest— and poverty will come on you like a thief and scarcity like an armed man.”
 This passage and others like it suggest that excessive sleeping can lead to poverty and need because it often accompanies a lack of effort and productivity.

-See also What Does the Bible Say About Turning the Other Cheek?
+See also What Does the Bible Say About Trust?

 However, the Bible’s stance on sleep is not to condemn it as inherently bad.
 In fact, other parts of the Scriptures recognize the value and necessity of rest.
 Psalms often mention resting in God, and Jesus Himself took time to rest during His ministry.
 The key, according to the Bible, is balance.
 Sleep is essential for health and well-being, but it should not be indulged in to the point of neglecting one’s responsibilities and opportunities.